The Fragility of Sparsity: Efficiency gains under sparsity

 \section{Efficiency gains under sparsity}

 One argument for using \acp{SBE} when $p$ is large, but still smaller than the sample size, is that \ac{OLS} estimates are too noisy.
-In this section, we quantify the potential efficiency gains of alternative estimators relative to \ac{OLS}, and we show that the potential gains are limited unless $p$ is comparable to $n$.
+In this section, we quantify the potential efficiency gains of alternative estimators relative to \ac{OLS}.
+We argue that potential gains are limited when the ratio $p/n$ is small.